mjlile/rhythm/README.md

 Current Status
 --------------
 This repo is only a basic implementation at the moment, with control flow, operators, user-defined procedures, and a simple type system.
 The type system supports integers (signed/unsigned, 8/16/32/64 bit), floating point numbers (32 and 64 bit), pointers, arrays, and C-style structures.
 User-defined procedures can now be overloaded.
-IO currently relies on C `printf` and `scanf` calls.
+I/O currently relies on C `printf` and `scanf` calls.
 Rhythm code is compiled to [LLVM](https://llvm.org/) IR, which can then be passed into `clang` for native compilation.

 ### Goals
-A non-exhaustive list of goals in different areas
+A non-exhaustive list of goals in different areas.

 #### Basics
 * Bug fixes